 The age to come the man of now

 Know nothing of? –

 We fear not such a threat from thee;

 The start of this stanza goes against the structure seen before this stanza.
 Instead of saying ‘I said to Love’, Hardy wants to say goodbye to Love.
 The exclamation mark increases the emotion of the first line, making clear that Hardy wants Love to depart because of the pain it has caused him.

-He goes on to suggest that Love threatens men ‘does threaten thou?’ since it clouds the judgement of people.
+He goes on to suggest that Love threatens men ‘does threaten thou?’ since it clouds the judgment of people.

 However more interesting, the last few lines describe the clearest how Thomas Hardy feels.
 He is not scared or fearful of Love anymore because he is ‘too old in apathy’ – he does not have an interest in falling back in love to feel the pain of heartbreak again.
 Therefore, because he does not fear love anymore, he feels that mankind will take control of love so that it does not cause such pain to one again.

 Ultimately, Thomas Hardy has had a bad experience with love.
 By looking at his historical context, it is clear that he had a strong love for Emma.
 Due to this, when she died, he was heartbroken and struggled to comprehend the loss (and instead, created poems like this one to deal with the pain).
 However, he is now too old to feel the pain of love anymore as he lacks any interest in love.
 Therefore, it could potentially be seen that to take control of love, one must show apathy towards it and give up on loving.